Rann of Kutch: History and culture

+The history of the Rann of Kutch began with early Neolithic settlements.
 The people of the Indus Civilization appear to have settled in the Rann of Kutch around 3500 BCE.
 The Indus city of Dholavira, the largest Indus site in India, is located in the Rann of Kutch.
 This city was built on the Tropic of Cancer, possibly indicating that Dholavira's inhabitants were skilled in astronomy.
 The Rann of Kutch also contained the industrial site of Khirasara, where a warehouse was found.

-Many Indologists such as A. S. Gaur and Mani Murali hold the view that the Rann of Kutch was, rather than the salt marsh that it is today, a navigable archipelago at the time of the Indus Civilization.
-The Indus Civilization was known to have an extensive maritime trade system, so it has been proposed by Gaur et al. that there were perhaps ports in the Rann of Kutch.
+Indologists hold a view that the Rann of Kutch was, rather than the salt marsh that it is today, a navigable archipelago at the time of the Indus Civilization.
+The Indus Civilization was known to have an extensive maritime trade system, so there were perhaps ports in the Rann of Kutch.
+The Rann of Kutch was later part of both the Maurya and Gupta empires.

-Imperial Indian Period

-The Rann of Kutch was a part of both the Maurya and Gupta empires of India.